 The Notes are not rated.
-S&P Global Ratings ("S&P") 55 Water Street, New York, New York 10041, Telephone: (877) 299-2569 and Fax: (212) 438-5153, has assigned a rating of "AA-/Stable Outlook" to the outstanding Bonds of the Village.
-The rating will reflect only the view of such rating agency and an explanation of the significance of such rating should be obtained from S&P. Generally, a rating agency bases its ratings on the information and materials furnished to it and on investigation, studies and assumptions by the rating agency.
+Moody's has assigned a rating of "A1" and S&P Global Ratings (S&P) assigned a rating of "AA-" to the outstanding bonds of the Village.
+This rating reflects only the view of such rating agency and an explanation of the significance of such rating should be obtained from Moody's and S&P. Generally, a rating agency bases its ratings on the information and materials furnished to it and on investigation, studies and assumptions by the rating agency.
 There is no assurance that a particular rating will apply for any given period of time or that it will not be lowered or withdrawn entirely if, in the judgment of the agency originally establishing the rating, circumstances so warrant.
 Any downward revision or withdrawal of such ratings could have an adverse affect on the market price of the Bonds or the availability of a secondary market for such Bonds.